Kong/kubernetes-ingress-controller/docs/guides/prometheus-grafana.md

 To access Grafana, you need to get the password for the admin user.

-Execute the following to read the password and take a note of it:
+Execute the following to read the password and take note of it:

 ```bash
 kubectl get secret --namespace monitoring grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo